 Expected Results

-These experiments will result in: (i) a phylogenetic analyses that can be used to identify clonality between strains and (ii) a semi-quantitive measure of urovirulent allele frequency in E. coli populations found in the gut and bladder environments.
+These experiments will result in: (i) a phylogenetic analysis that can be used to identify clonality between strains and (ii) a semi-quantitative measure of urovirulent allele frequency in E. coli populations found in the gut and bladder environments.